obouaziz/test/README.md

 - `mediantest` that implements a median test based on a kernel estimator of the density at 0.
 - `medianCI` that produces a confidence interval for the median based on the rank statistic.
 - `tiebreak` which randomly breaks ties in vectors, either inside the vector or between two vectors.

+The dataset `Evans` can also be loaded from the test package.
+A description of this dataset can be found in the lbreg package.